yoonmoonsick/dnd2024/README.md

 - Level 10: Stillness of Mind
 - Level 10: Heightened Focus
   - Your Flurry of Blows, Patient Defense, and Step of the Wind gain the following benefits.
+  - Flurry of Blows
-  - Flurry of Blows.
-You can expend 1 Ki-Point to use Flurry of Blows and make three Unarmed Strikes with it instead of two.
+    - You can use Flurry of Blows and make three Unarmed Strikes with it instead of two.
+  - Patient Defense
-  - Patient Defense.
-When you expend a Ki-Point to use Patient Defense, you gain a number of Temporary Hit Points equal to two rolls of your Martial Arts die.
+    - When you use Patient Defense, you gain a number of Temporary Hit Points equal to two rolls of your Martial Arts die.
+  - Step of the Wind
+    - When you use Step of the Wind, you can choose a willing creature within 5 feet of yourself that is Large or smaller.
+You move the creature with you until the end of your turn.
+The creature’s movement doesn’t provoke Opportunity Attacks.
 - Level 12: Disciplined Survivor
   - Your physical and mental discipline grant you proficiency in all saving throws.